aghafoor1208/Alzheimer-s-Disease-Classification-Using-ADNI-MRI-Dataset/README.md

 plt.show()
 ```

+---

 ## Future Work

-- Implement 3D CNNs (`nn.Conv3d`) for full volumetric analysis.
+- Upgrade to 3D CNNs for full-volume MRI analysis.
-- Explore advanced architectures like ResNet and EfficientNet.
+- Experiment with advanced architectures like ResNet or EfficientNet.
-- Use data augmentation to improve model generalization.
+- Incorporate data augmentation for improved generalization.

+---

+## License

+This project is licensed under the MIT License.

+---

 ## Contact